Nalhin/Navigation/README.md

 # Navigation

-Real-world navigation based on open source geospatial and pathfinding algorithms.
+Real-world navigation based on open source spatial data and pathfinding algorithms.

 ## Table of contents